Start point - Junction of

 summit with Uncle Bob."

-picture Dad walked on up, and very soon we were arrived at the
+The camera tucked in its bag, Dad then continued the ascent, and very soon we arrived at the

 cairn marking the top of Godworth.